viperproject/tutorial/src/language-top.md

   * Hence calls _cannot_ be used in specifications
 * Modular verification of methods and method calls
   * The body may include some number of _statements_ (including recursive calls)
+  * The body is optional: a method without a body is _abstract_.
+Since verification is modular, calls to abstract methods are verified against their specification as usual; abstract methods are useful, e.g., to model the behaviour of library code
   * The body is invisible at call site (changing the body does not affect client code)
   * The precondition is checked before the method call (more precisely, it is [_exhaled_](./permissions-inhale-exhale.md))
   * The postcondition is assumed after the method call (more precisely, it is [_inhaled_](./permissions-inhale-exhale.md))